cloudismehi/voicePadSynth/thingsToDo.md

 # Things to do

-**The whole purpose of this file is to list all the things that need implementing**

-### design the ui / program loop and interactability
-frequency change coded, the amp change isn't.

 ### events system
 the basics of the events system is basically written and implemented, i need to determine a way to keep multiple events from targeting the same voice at the same time - as of right now the behavior is undetermined when it comes to this.